M1nh-Duk/Inspectra/README.md

 ## Overview

-**Inspectra** is a lightweight monitoring tool, designed to detect and neutralize memory webshell (currently for detecting techniques that utilize Tomcat web components and Spring framwork components) on Apache Tomcat server.
-This repository includes source code and an executable JAR file of the tool.
+**Inspectra** is a lightweight monitoring tool, utilizing static analysis (using Taint Analysis) and Signature-based detection to detect and neutralize memory webshell (current development is to detect memshell techniques that focus on Tomcat web components and Spring framework components) on Apache Tomcat server.
+<br>This repo includes source code and an executable JAR file of the tool.

 ## Features

 - Detect memory webshell in Tomcat environment at real time.
 - Automatically neutralize process creation ability of the memshell so that it cannot execute command on server.
-- Raise alerts boh on the console of the hosted JVM or write to a file in the form of simple JSON format which can be integrated with centralized security solution like SIEM for real-time monitoring.
+- Raise alerts both on the console of the hosted JVM or write to a file in the form of simple JSON format which can be integrated with centralized security solution like SIEM for real-time monitoring.

 ## Technologies Used